patternfly/training-scenarios/react-components/toolbar-filter/step4.md

 <img src="toolbar-filter/assets/toggle-group-narrow-view.png" alt="narrow view of toggle group" style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />

-Changing the `breakpoint` passed to the `DataToolbarToggleGroup` should change the viewport width at which the `DataToolbarToggleGroup` toggles between the expanded state and the responsive collapsed state.
+Changing the `breakpoint` passed to the `ToolbarToggleGroup` should change the viewport width at which the `ToolbarToggleGroup` toggles between the expanded state and the responsive collapsed state.

 Valid values for the `breakpoint` property are `md`, `lg`, or `xl`.